italia/spid-cie-oidc-docs/docs/en/authentication_response.rst

 Authentication response
 -----------------------

-Un'Authentication response è un messaggio di risposta di autorizzazione OAuth 2.0 restituito dall'authorization endpoint dell'OpenID Provider (OP) al termine del flusso di autenticazione.
-L'OP reindirizzerà l'utente all'url contenuto nel parametro redirect_uri specificato nella richiesta di autorizzazione, aggiungendo i parametri della risposta.
+An Authentication response is an OAuth 2.0 authorization response message, returned by the authorization endpoint of the OpenID Provider (OP) at the end of the authentication flow.
+The OP redirects the user to the URL contained in the parameter redirect_uri specified in the authorization request, adding the response parameters.

 .. seealso::